"RAPTURE," OR THE FIRST RESURRECTION

 And I saw the souls of those who had been beheaded because of their testimony about Jesus and because of the word of God.
 The prophets of today appear to be proclaiming with one voice that severe persecution is going to come to the American Christians.
 I bear witness to that.

 Notice that the ISIS soldiers emphasize cutting off of the head of Christians.
-The enemy The enemy is raging because of the testimony of Jesus and because of the Word of God.
+The enemy is raging because of the testimony of Jesus and because of the Word of God.
 When we of the Christian churches return to the Word of God, instead of emphasizing the grace of forgiveness to the virtual exclusion of the New Testament admonitions to righteous and holy living and behavior, the rage of the soldiers of the enemy will increase.

 They had not worshiped the beast or its image and had not received its mark on their foreheads or their hands.
 We Americans, Christian or not, tend to worship money.
 I am not certain what the image of the Beast is, or its mark on the forehead of the hand.
 I am sure, however, that the Beast, Antichrist, is the worship of money.